mulyonost/rap_pos/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+##About This Project
+This project goals is to make POS (Point of Sales) and Inventory system for a aluminium factory, still work in progress by me, just learn laravel about 2 months ago, I hope I can finish this project as soon as posible.

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: